abstracta/selenium-jenkins-ansible/how-tos/zalenium/zalenium.md

 Now we are ready almost ready to start using zalenium [Zalenium](https://github.com/zalando/zalenium).

 The only thing missing is installing docker-compose which we will use to manage our Zalenium containers.
+As with the Docker installation section, you can either follow the [official documentation](https://docs.docker.com/compose/install/) or this guide which is based on it.

 First run this command in order to download Docker Compose